About Journal Ostium

 The first and main category corresponds with the scientific part of the journal.
-In this part, there are published scientific articles, essays, significant individual’s profiles, specialized translations and scientific book reviews.
-In addition, sometimes there is attached a special section called Supplementum (miscellaneous different types of texts).
+In this part, there are published scientific articles, essays, scientific review articles, significant individual’s profiles, specialized translations and scientific book reviews.
+In addition, sometimes there is attached a special section called Supplementum containing miscellaneous synoptic texts.

 The second category—Art & Critique—is generally reserved for articles about art and literature.
 This category is divided into several sections, too, according to the type of papers.